hexian000/kcptun-libev/README.md

 - Secure: For proper integration of the cryptography methods.
 - Fast: No muxer, one TCP connection to one KCP connection with 0 RTT connection open.
 - Proper: KCP will be flushed on demand, no mechanistic lag introduced.
-- Simple: Behave as a transport layer forwarder.
-Do one thing well.
+- Simple: Do one thing well. kcptun-libev only acts as a layer 4 forwarder.
+Thus we won't add FEC.
 - Morden: Full IPv6 support.
 - DDNS aware: Dynamic IP addresses are automatically resolved.
 - Configurable: If you want to be unecrypted or plan to use with another encryption implementation (such as udp2raw, wireguard, etc.), encryption can be completely disabled or even excluded from build.